owendirk/finextrades/README.md

 The script will start downloading trades from the specified start date up to today and will populate the `bitfinex_data/` folder with monthly CSV files.

 ---

-## Notes

-- The script adheres to Bitfinex rate limits by requesting at most **10,000 trades per call**.
-- If you plan to download many years of data, the first run may take some time due to the amount of historical data.
-- You can safely re-run the script; depending on implementation, it may skip or resume already-downloaded data (see code comments for details).